WilkAndy/moose/modules/chemical_reactions/doc/content/modules/chemical_reactions/basis.md

 ## Minerals

 The [database](database.md) also contains information concerning mineralisation reactions.
 It may be convenient to remove a number of the $A_{i}$ in favour of an equal number of minerals.
 This is performed via a [swap](swap.md).
 This is the only way of specifying a particular concentration for a mineral.
+Often minerals are thought to be immobile (with regards to [transport](transport.md)) although this assumption might be relaxed to account, for example, for the migration of colloids or suspended sediment.

 Of course, the basis species Pb$^{2+}$ cannot be sensibly replaced by the mineral Acanthite (Ag$_{2}$S), but Anglesite, PbSO$_{4}$ would be appropriate.